Volkswagen Tiguan review - Practicality, comfort and boot space

 Buyers will appreciate the Tiguan's larger boot and increased passenger space compared to rivals

-With the Tiguan using the same VW MQB architecture as the Golf and Passat, the SUV is now much larger than it was before.
-It’s still relatively compact by 4x4 standards, but there is a lot more passenger space inside than you’ll find in a Nissan Qashqai.
+The Tiguan is still relatively compact by 4x4 standards, but there is a lot more passenger space inside than you’ll find in a Nissan Qashqai.

-The Tiguan is longer and wider than the model it replaces, which automatically means there is more space inside than there was before.
-And, while the car may not look huge, it’s actually one of the largest SUVs in its class; you can thank the neat proportions and chiseled lines which disguise its inflated size.
+While the Tiguan may not look huge, it’s actually one of the largest SUVs in its class; you can thank the neat proportions and chiseled lines which disguise its inflated size.
+It measures 4,509mm long, 1,839mm wide (excluding door mirrors) and stands 1,675mm tall.
+In comparison, the Nissan Qashqai is 4,394mm in length and 2,070mm wide.

 Leg room, head room & passenger space